Updated: May 6th

 This second attempt at standardization takes a slightly different approach.
 Instead of focusing on naming conventions with the closing instructions, this new workgroup pinpointed that focusing on the closing instructions’ content (what should be included) and the organization of that content may yield higher adoption.

-Subsequently, two different forms were proposed and created:
+Subsequently, two different MISMO Closing Instruction Templates were created:

 - Master (General) Closing Instructions Template - explaining the Lender’s typical closing requirements and instructions that don’t change from one transaction to the next.
 Such Master Closing Instructions may be released by Lenders semi-annually or annually instead of at every transaction.

 - Transaction (Specific) Closing Instructions Template - explains the instructions and pertinent information to a single, specific closing transaction.
 This is to be provided with every transaction.